Tannenberg Memorial: Inn

-The Nazi era
+Nazi era

-In August 1933 the German government held a massive ceremony at the memorial to commemorate the anniversary of the battle.
-1,500 cars transitted through the Polish Corridor Among those attending were Adolf Hitler, Hermann Göring, Franz von Papen and Erich Koch, East Prussia's gauleiter.
+In August 1933, the German government held a massive ceremony at the memorial to commemorate the anniversary of the battle; 1,500 cars transited through the Polish Corridor.
+Among those attending were Adolf Hitler, Hermann Göring, Franz von Papen and Erich Koch, East Prussia's gauleiter.

 A year later, the monument again came to prominence on the death of Paul von Hindenburg.
 Hindenburg had requested a simple service and that he be interred next to his wife (who had died in 1921) in Hanover.
 However, Hitler decided to seize the opportunity for propaganda and instructed Albert Speer to ensure that the day was spectacular.
 It began with the transportation of the deceased president in the dark of night, on a gun carriage, from Hindenburg's East Prussian estate, Neudeck.
 Following a torch-lit route and escorted by infantry and cavalry, the cortège made its way to Hohenstein.

 Modernisation of the memorial

-Following the interment of Hindenburg, the memorial once again became a national shrine.
+Following Hindenburg’s interment, the memorial once again became a national shrine.
 To add to the theatre, the government of the Reich again called upon the architectural firm of Krüger in Berlin and using the Stonehenge parallel again; above the entrance, a giant stone (symbolically from Königsberg) was placed, with the Field Marshal's name inscribed upon it.
 This stone was so large that railway bridges had to be strengthened to aid its transportation.
 Two giant stone soldiers (as if on guard) were placed outside the tomb.
 A porphyry statue of the victor, by the East Prussian Friedrich Bagdons, dominated the Hall of Honour above the tomb.
 The concourse grass was replaced with stone and around the memorial landscape were placed interpretations of the German presence in East Prussia.

 The new crypt

 Hindenburg was originally buried in the central yard or "plaza" of the monument on 7 August 1934.
 On 2 October 1935, the anniversary of Hindenburg's birthday, the President's bronze coffin was relocated to a new, sombre chamber where he was joined by his wife Gertrud, who was moved from the family plot in Hanover.
 The new crypt, which was completed in the autumn of 1935, was located directly below the south tower.
 To create an entrance to the crypt, Hindenburg and the 20 unknown German soldiers from the 1914 battle were temporarily disinterred, and the level of the plaza was lowered by 8 ft, with stone steps surrounding it on all sides.
 The unknown soldiers were re-interred in the side chapels.
-Designed by the Kruger brothers and carved by Paul Bronisch, the entrance to Hindenburg's crypt was dominated by two fourteen-foot sculptures of the Eternal Watch, known as the Ewige Wache, which were carved out of more than 120 tons of Königsberg granite.
+Designed by the Kruger brothers and carved by Paul Bronisch, the entrance to Hindenburg's crypt was dominated by two fourteen-foot sculptures of the Ewige Wache (Eternal Watch), which were carved out of more than 120 tons of Königsberg granite.
 The mausoleum had a dramatic vaulted ceiling.